shijuanchen/forest_degradation_georgia/README.md

 Please cite the code as: Chen, S., Woodcock, CE., Bullock E., Arévalo, P., Torchinava, P., Peng, S. and Olofsson P. (2021).
 Monitoring Temperate Forest Degradation on Google Earth Engine Using Landsat Time Series Analysis.
 Remote Sensing of Environment.
 [50-day free access without registration](https://authors.elsevier.com/a/1devg7qzStnwW)

-The GEE respository includes three parts, apps, codes and utilities.
+The GEE repository includes three parts, apps, codes and utilities.
 1. apps
     - CCDC_SMA_advanced_app: ![Image of CCDC_SMA_advanced_app](https://github.com/shijuanchen/forest_degradation_georgia/blob/master/CCDC-SMA_advanced_version.png) This app runs the CCDC-SMA model (advanced version).
 The advanced version uses different indices and thresholds for different types of forests, explained in the paper.
 To run this app:
       - Enter the GEE asset ids of your study region and forest mask, and specify the value of forest types in the forest mask.
 Click the "load data" button to add a layer of study region, and "load forest mask" to add a layer of different forest types.